 Drill #1: Stand in shallow water, so that you have water up to your waist.
-Bow down at the hip, so that you are still standing and your chest and face are horizontal and submerged.
+Bow down at the hip, so that you are still standing with your chest and face horizontal and submerged.
 Keep your arms at your sides and exhale in the water.
 When you are done exhaling, turn your head to the left to inhale.
 When you are done inhaling, turn your head back down, and so on.
-Alternate the sides on which you inhale every time.
-Repeat this several times.
+Alternate the sides on which you inhale.
+Repeat several times.

-Drill #2: Is the same as drill #1, except that you add freestyle arm movements.
+Drill #2: Is identical to drill #1, except that you add freestyle arm movements.
 Bow down, but this time extend both arms forward.
 Start to exhale in the water.
-When you turn your head sideways to inhale, start to sweep your arm backward on the breathing side, like you would do while swimming freestyle.
-When you are done with inhaling and start to exhale, turn you head downward and recover the active arm forward.
+When you turn your head sideways to inhale, start to sweep your arm backward on the breathing side like you would do while swimming freestyle.
+When you are done inhaling and start to exhale, turn your head downward and recover the active arm forward.
 Alternate breathing sides like you did in the previous drill.

 Drill #3: Put on swim fins, take a kickboard and hold it at arms’ length.
 Push off, so that you are floating in a prone position, with your face submerged and turned downward.
 Kick gently with your fins and exhale in the water.
 Rotate your head and body sideways to breathe in.
 Then roll downward again to exhale.
 Change the breathing side every time.